Commenter25/BetterGarfield/CONTRIBUTING.md

 ## Rules
 Don't try and change stuff to `html:{display:none}`
-That's a bit of a simplification, but basically, don't be a jerk or intentionally try to fuck stuff up.
+That's a bit of a simplification, but basically, don't be a jerk and/or intentionally try to fuck stuff up.
 I _will_ review your code and make sure it functions properly.
 So don't try it.
 Otherwise, if you're someone who has good intentions, don't worry about anything.